hpehl/manatoko/README.md

 - WildFly standalone: [quay.io/halconsole/wildfly:latest](https://quay.io/repository/halconsole/wildfly)
 - WildFly domain: [quay.io/halconsole/wildfly-domain:latest](https://quay.io/repository/halconsole/wildfly-domain)

-The image names are defined by the properties `hal.image`, `wildfly.standalone.image` and `wildfly.domain.image`.
+The image names are defined by the properties `hal.image`, `wildfly.standalone.image` and `wildfly.domain.image` defined in [`container.properties`](container/src/main/resources/container.properties).
 You can customize these images by overriding the properties using `-D<key>=<value>`.
 Say you want to use the latest development version of HAL instead of the latest stable release, then use

 ```shell
 ./mvnw test -P all-tests -Dhal.image=quay.io/halconsole/hal-development:latest